chirpley/docs/docs/source/asbrand.rst

   :align: center
   :alt: Campaign Niches

-  In the last screen you will be asked to deposit your campaignbudget.
+  In the last screen you will be asked to deposit your campaign-budget.

-After creating a campaign and succesfully deposit your budget it's is time to create the deals for the influencers.
+After creating a campaign and successfully deposit your budget it's is time to create the deals for the influencers.

 .. figure:: _static/images/campaign-step12.png
   :width: 600